AtlasOfLivingAustralia/ALA4R/README.md

 # ALA4R

 ----
 *NOTE July 2016* --- the ALA's taxonomic infrastructure was recently updated (see http://www.ala.org.au/blogs-news/major-ala-upgrade/), which may cause some issues with ALA4R.
-In particular, some field names may have changed.
+In particular, some field names may have changed, and name searching may behave differently to previously.
 We are working to resolve these issues.

 ----